 1. Build your brand

 Branding is much more than your choice of corporate colours, typefaces or catchy strapline.
-Branding is best defined as the experience customers have when they engage with your business, so it extends to such things as how you dress and how you answer the phone or communicate by email.
+Branding is best defined as the experience customers have when they engage with your business, so it extends to the way your greet customers, how you answer the phone or communicate by email, how you keep your promises to customers and how you deal with complaints.
 Your business might be small, but that doesn't mean you should have limited ambitions.
-Having a brilliant brand can help you to punch above your weight.
+Having a brilliant brand can help you to punch above your weight

 2. Consider your name